Vincit/objection-find/README.md

 | `parent.age:lt=60`                 | Returns all persons whose parent's age is less than 60.                                                 |
 | `parent.age:in=20,22,24`           | Returns all persons whose parent's age is 20, 22 or 24.                                                 |

-Filter query parameters are joined with `AND` operator so for example the query string:
+Filters are joined with `AND` operator so for example the query string:

 ```
 firstName:eq=Jennifer&parent.age:lt=60&children.firstName:like=%rad%